What Is Implied Volatility

 When stock companies are publishing their quarterly earnings, a lot of stocks can be very volatile.
 And there are a lot of professional traders are looking for protection from losses because they expect higher fluctuations (volatility).
 And as options were designed to protect from losses (hedging), professional traders are buying options before the earnings announcements.
 During this time, they are willing to pay more money to option sellers than usual.

-Reading this, you might want to know how implied volatility is calculated and where to check it.
+Reading this, you might want to know how implied volatility for options is calculated and where to check it.
 Let me explain it in the next section, folks.

 How to measure implied volatility